 If you are planning to visit one of our wards, please stay at home if you or your family members have had diarrhoea, vomiting or ‘flu-like’ symptoms in the last four days.
 This helps us to keep ‘winter vomiting’ or Norovirus away from vulnerable patients and staff who could pass it on.
 Symptoms of Norovirus include diarrhoea and vomiting and, just like flu, the virus can seriously affect vulnerable patients.

 Johnson Community Hospital 10 year anniversary

-This Saturday 1 June, Johnson Community Hospital celebrates its 10 year anniversary.
-This is also the day of the Johnson Hospital League of Friends summer gala, so we are combining these two events to on 1 June between 2-4pm.
+On Saturday 1 June, Johnson Community Hospital celebrated its 10 year anniversary.
+This is was also the day of the Johnson Hospital League of Friends summer gala.

-In the week leading up to 1 June, we will have displays of what’s happened at the hospital over the last 10 years.
-We will also be having a quiz sheet for patients/staff with questions relating to the 10 years of the hospital; a raffle; a tulip trail search for the children and lucky squares.
+In the week leading up to 1 June, we had displays of what had happened at the hospital over the last 10 years.
+We also had a quiz sheet for patients/staff with questions relating to the 10 years of the hospital; a raffle; a tulip trail search for the children and lucky squares.

-Come and join us at the gala for a day of fun which includes live music; stalls; a tombola and games.
-We have invited all staff, past and present, to celebrate our move into this new modern hospital.
+We invited all staff, past and present, to celebrate our move into this new modern hospital.

 Welland ward provides 32 beds; 14 of these are single rooms as well as a four bedded palliative care suite called the Tulip Suite.
 The Tulip Suite treats patients with palliative care, end of life or respite needs.